mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 _Cosmos DB_

-Detailed "Getting Started" instructions can be [found online](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started), but we'll walk through what you need for this project here.
+Detailed "Getting Started" instructions can be [found online](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started), but we'll walk through what you need for this lab.

 Within the Azure Portal, click **New->Databases->Azure Cosmos DB**.